Super Sales

 day 4 - Kyoto - Nara - Osaka

-day 5 - Osaka - Engyoji - Himeji - Okayama
+day 5 - Osaka - Himeji - Okayama

-After a leisurely breakfast, drive to Hiroshima.
-Enroute visit Kurashiki, roughly meaning “town of storehouses”, it was an important rice distribution centre from 17th till 19th century.
-The Canal area still preserves the old-world charm of that era, with many storehouses been converted into museums, boutiques, and cafes.
-Arrive Hiroshima, one of the two cities to ever face the wrath of an atomic bomb which destroyed it completely.
-Visit the peace Memorial, which commemorates the time before and after the dropping of the nuclear bomb that changed the history of Hiroshima forever, The dome and the impressive Peace Memorial Museum.
-Later continue to the outskirts of the city, enjoy a short ferry ride crossing to Miyajima, the island where “man lives alongside the Gods”.
-Visit the Itsukushima Shrine, dedicated to the guardian of the seas, it is famous for its “floating” tori gate that is built on the sea.
-Return to Hiroshima.
+After breakfast, drive to Hiroshima with an enroute stop in Kurashiki, roughly meaning “town of storehouses”, that was an important rice distribution centre from the 17th to 19th centuries.
+The Canal area still preserves the old-world charm of that era, with many storehouses converted into museums, boutiques, and cafes.
+Enjoy some free time to explore.
+On arrival in Hiroshima, one of the two cities to ever face the wrath of an atomic bomb which destroyed it completely, visit the Peace Memorial Park.
+The Peace Memorial Park commemorates the time before and after the dropping of the nuclear bomb that changed the history of Hiroshima forever, you will see the Atomic Bomb Dome and visit the impressive Peace Memorial Museum.
+Seeking serenity after these reflections, we’ll take a ferry to Miyajima, the island known as the place “where men and gods live together.”
+Here, we’ll visit the famous Itsukushima Shrine, dedicated to the guardian of the seas, and partially built over the water.
+You’ll have time to explore the shrine, wander through the picturesque town center, and enjoy lunch.
+Upon return to Hiroshima, check in to the hotel.

 day 7 - Hiroshima - Matsuyama

-After a leisurely breakfast, take a ferry to Shikoku Island, a two and a half hours pleasurable journey giving you an overview of the many islands which makes up Japan.
-Arrive and transfer to the hotel in Matsuyama.
-Later take a cable car up to the 17th century impressive castle atop 132mts high Matsuyama Hill.
-Visit Ishiteji, literally meaning “Stone hand Temple” a beautiful Buddhist temple and a place of pilgrimage.
-Enjoy your lunch at a local restaurant.
-Later in the afternoon visit Dogo Onsen (Admission included) a traditional Japanese Bath facility built in the 19th century.
+This morning take a ferry to Shikoku Island, a two-and-a-half-hour journey giving you an overview of the many islands which makes up Japan.
+In Matsuyama take a cable car up to the impressive castle.
+Afterwards visit Ishiteji, literally meaning “Stone Hand Temple” a beautiful Buddhist temple and pilgrimage site.
+Enjoy lunch in a local restaurant.
+This afternoon visit Dogo Onsen a traditional Japanese bathhouse built in the 19th century.

-After a leisurely breakfast, depart for Kotohira, a Shinto Shrine dedicated to the God of sailors and a place of pilgrimage.
-The shrine stands on Mount Zosu and is reached by climbing 785 steps.
-Next move to Takamatsu, visit Ritsurin, the beautiful garden dates to 17th Century and is full of ponds, water streams, small bridges, footpaths, tea houses and folk art and crafts exhibits.
-After lunch at a local restaurant, continue to Naruto, cross one of the largest bridges in the world, admire its construction, you can also walk on its glass floor and observe the sea 45 mts below you.
-Continue with the scenic drive over the sea to reach Kobe.
-Arrive and check in at the hotel.
+This morning depart for Kotohira, a Shinto Shrine dedicated to the God of sailors and an important pilgrimage site.
+The shrine was built on Mount Zosu and is reached by climbing 785 steps.
+We the head to Takamatsu to visit Ritsurin, beautiful gardens with ponds, streams, small bridges, footpaths, tea houses and folk art and crafts exhibits.
+After lunch at a local restaurant, continue to Naruto, crossing one of the largest bridges in the world.
+There will be time to admire its construction, walk on its glass floor and observe the sea 45 mts below.
+Continue on to Kobe.

-day 9 - Kobe -osaka - Mt Koya
+day 9 - Kobe - Osaka - Mount Koya

-After a leisurely breakfast, explore Kobe.
-Visit the Earthquake Memorial Museum, a place to remind the tragic seism that devastated the city in 1995 and its perfect reconstruction (Note: On some dates, the Earthquake Museum may be changed for the Sake Museum or a climb up Kobe Tower.).
-Later drive to Mt Koya, via Osaka, one of Japan’s most sacred mountains and world headquarters of Shingon Buddhism.
-There are 120 shrines and monasteries on this mountain, and it is a major pilgrimage centre for Buddhists.
-Visit Okuno Mausoleum, dedicated to Kukai, a scholar and a revered Buddhist teacher who is believed the inventor of Kana, the Japanese calligraphy.
+After breakfast visit the Earthquake Memorial Museum, to honour the tragic memory of the quake that devastated the city in 1995.
+Then drive via Osaka to Mt Koya, one of Japan’s most sacred mountains and world headquarters of Shingon Buddhism.
+There are 120 shrines and monasteries on this mountain and is a major pilgrimage centre for Buddhists.
+Visit Okuno Mausoleum, dedicated to Kukai, a scholar and a revered Buddhist teacher who is believed to be the inventor of Kana, Japanese calligraphy.
 The Mausoleum is surrounded by more than 200,000 graves, the largest in Japan.
 Visit Kongobuji Temple, the head temple of the complex built in 1593.
-Spend overnight at the Buddhist Monastery.
-The monks will offer you a Zen meditation Session (Ajikan).
-Enjoy your vegetarian Dinner and stay overnight at the monastery.
-(Note: We consider the sojourn at the monastery as an experience of great existential value.
-The rooms at this place are modest, without private bathrooms, in the traditional Japanese style with tatamis.
-Shared Bathrooms are available)
+This evening will be spent in a Buddhist Monastery.
+The monks will offer you a Zen meditation Session (Ajikan) - subject to availability.

 day 11 - Kyoto - (b-/-/-)